 We offer a limited number of FREE trees each year to community members for planting on private property through the Arbor Day Foundation’s Community Canopy Program.
-Since 2017, we've given out 2,835 trees to over 1,600 community members in 10 municipalities.
-This program is made possible by our partners.
+Since 2017, we've given out 5,000 trees to over 2,700 community members in 15 municipalities.
+This program has been made possible by our partners.
+Funding for 2023 and 2024 will be provided by the American Rescue Plan Act (ARPA) and communities disproportionately impacted by the pandemic will be prioritized as Community Canopy partners.

 How It Works